 The Costa del Sol, Southern Spain

-The Costa del Sol or “Sun Coast” is the popular strip of coastline and part of the Málaga Province located on the southern coast of Spain.
-This beautiful coastline stretches for just over 150 km and is formed of golden sandy beaches, picturesque towns, small villages and the main city of Málaga.
-This part of Spain is rich in history and culture with a Roman and Arab influence still visible in many areas.
-Many Roman remains have been found here, some being partially restored for the rest of the world to appreciate.
-Much of the south of Spain was under Muslim Arab rule for over 700 years, this particular area has retained a lot of that culture and in some ways integrated it.
-There are many well preserved Arab buildings all along the southern coastline, many are considered among the best tourist attractions in Spain.
+Much of the south of Spain was under Muslim Arab rule for over 750 years.
+This particular area has retained a lot of that culture and in some ways integrated it.
+There are many well preserved Arab buildings all along the southern coastline.
+Some are considered among the best tourist attractions in Spain.
 A few examples would be the Alcazaba in Malaga and La Alambra in Granada.
-The Costa del Sol is obviously popular for the great beaches and nightlife but it’s also the tapas capital of mainland Spain.

-Costa del Sol Resorts
+Costa del Sol Resorts & Popular Places

 The southern coastline of Spain is home to many of the top holiday resorts in the whole of the country.
 It’s also well known for having some of the best weather in the Spanish mainland.
 The main resorts on the Costa del Sol include the cities Marbella and Málaga.
 Some of the leading towns are Torremolinos, Benalmadena, Fuengirola, Mijas, Estepona and Nerja.

 There are many other smaller towns but the focus of this article are those that attract the most tourism.
 Below we provide a small introduction into some of the top locations on the Costa del Sol.